-Guest accommodation consists of just four tents, all raised on wooden decking to maximise views over the lagoon.
+Guest accommodation consists of just four tents, all raised on wooden decking to maximize views over the lagoon.
 Two tents have a king-size bed apiece, and the remaining two have twin beds.
 All are very spacious and comfortable.
 Additional features include mosquito nets, floor fans, bedside stands and lighting, a writing desk and chair, a wardrobe, and an inviting seating area.
 The en-suite facilities are positioned to one side of the bedroom, and they comprise flush toilet, twin washbasins, and walk-in shower with lagoon views.
-Soap, shampoo, conditioner, and moisturiser are supplied.
+Soap, shampoo, conditioner, and moisturizer are supplied.
 From the bedroom, doors lead out onto a private veranda, which offers a couple of sunloungers and breathtaking vistas over the water as far as the Chindeni Hills!
 You could spend hours just enjoying sightings of wildlife from the comfort of your tent.

 The communal area at Chindeni Bushcamp also overlooks the lagoon.
 It’s made up of a spacious split-level deck.
 Here, you’ll find the pleasant lounge and dining spaces, shaded by ebony trees.
 The lounge is set up on a lower level.
-It features comfy wicker armchairs and other seating around coffee and occasional tables, a selection of reading material, and a few interesting artefacts for an authentic vibe.
+It features comfy wicker armchairs and other seating around coffee and occasional tables, a selection of reading material, and a few interesting artifacts for an authentic vibe.
 On the uppermost level, there’s the dining area, under a suspended canvas roof.
 Here, guests usually dine together, and there are some al fresco dining spaces too.
-The lodge also offers a viewing hide and, adjacent to the lounge, a fireplace, which is the perfect place to get to know your fellow travellers and share safari stories!
+The lodge also offers a viewing hide and, adjacent to the lounge, a fireplace, which is the perfect place to get to know your fellow travelers and share safari stories!

 ACTIVITIES AT CHINDENI BUSHCAMP:

 Chindeni Bushcamp offers classic safari activities.
-When the camp is full – i.e., with eight travellers – two guides and two scouts are available.
+When the camp is full – i.e., with eight travelers – two guides and two scouts are available.
 And the presence of extra guides in camp makes for a flexible approach to walks and drives overall.

 - Expertly guided walks – If you can tear yourself away from your private deck and head out on safari, you’ll enjoy sightings of a real wealth of wildlife!
-The South Luangwa covers 9,050 square kilometres, and its geography includes a broad valley, wide river, open plains, low hills, and, in the southern region, a dramatic rift valley escarpment.
+The South Luangwa covers 9,050 square kilometers, and its geography includes a broad valley, wide river, open plains, low hills, and, in the southern region, a dramatic rift valley escarpment.
 Walks from camp focus on the park’s remote south, with a knowledgeable and experienced guide helping guests get to know the local plants, insects, and bird species.
 And you can even walk from Chindeni to sister camps Chamilandu and Bilimungwe.